Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us007/01.requirements-engineering/Readme.md

 * **AC1:** The system should provide a feature for the Fleet Manager (FM) to register a vehicle's check-up.
-* **AC2:** When the Fleet Manager (FM) initiates the registration process for a vehicle's check-up, the system interface should prompt the FM to provide the unique identification (ID) of the vehicle undergoing the check-up, the date when the check-up was performed, the updated kilometers after the check-up and the check-up results.
+* **AC2:** When the Fleet Manager (FM) initiates the registration process for a vehicle's check-up, the system interface should prompt the FM to provide the unique identification (ID) of the vehicle undergoing the check-up,
 * **AC3:** After the FM submits the required information, the system should validate the input data.
-* **AC4:** In case of any errors during the registration process, the system should display appropriate error messages to the FM, indicating the nature of the issue and any corrective actions required.

 ### 1.4.
-Found out Dependencies FALTA VER
+Found out Dependencies

 *